 Making a tincture that is high in CBD is quite easy.
 Follow the same steps as the recipe above, but instead of high-THC cannabis flower, substitute cannabis that is high CBD and low THC or even hemp.

 How to determine tincture strength

 While you can get a rough idea of how strong your tincture will be based on the quality and amount of cannabis used and the time you allowed it to sit, you should also start slow with dosing in order to get a better idea.

-The first time you dose, start off with a single drop held under your tongue, and give it around a half hour or so to kick in.
-If after about an hour or so you still don’t feel an effect, increase this one drop at a time if needed, until you find the dose that’s right for you.
+That said, the amount of cannabis in this recipe means that a single drop will probably not be enough to feel any effect, unlike with viscous, concentrated cannabis oils.
+A full dropper – or one ml – should be enough to feel a significant effect.
+The first time you dose, start off with a half a dropper held under your tongue, and give it around a half hour or so to kick in.
+If after about an hour or so you still don’t feel an effect, increase to a full dropper to see how you feel.